Dabemuc/pathfindingGeneticAlgorithm/README.md

 This repository is about a project I did as a part of my science propaedeutic seminar called "Simulations in Java".
 The file "Daniel Benner - Seminararbeit - Genetische Algorithmen im zellulären Automaten.pdf" is my scientific paper about the simulation I coded and contains all the results I got investigating my own algorithm.
-It's written in German, but I will explain my program so it can nevertheless be understood.
+It´s written in German, but I will explain my program so it can nevertheless be understood.

 During this project I implemented a genetic algorithm using simple reinforcement learning.